vsushruth/E-Yantra-Final-Files/README.md

 * Capcitive touch sensor(placed on piano and trumpet) receives input on striking.
 * Detect which note is being played.

-<h3>Modelling Tasks:</h3>
+<h3>Design and Modelling Tasks:</h3>

-*Built models of Piano and Trumpet
+* Built models of Piano and Trumpet
-*Designed and Built a mechanism for striking keys on the instruments
+* Designed and Built a mechanism for striking keys on the instruments